Australian Government Bureau of Meteorology, National Water Operations

 Macfarlane 7 day forecast

 Today: Partly cloudy.
-Medium chance of showers N of Longreach, slight chance elsewhere.
-The chance of a thunderstorm in the afternoon and evening, possibly severe with heavy rain which may lead to flash flooding N of Longreach.
-Winds NE 20 to 30 km/h turning E 15 to 25 km/h in the early afternoon.
+Medium chance of showers, becoming less likely in the evening.
+The chance of a thunderstorm in the afternoon and evening.
+Winds E/NE 20 to 30 km/h decreasing to 15 to 20 km/h in the early afternoon.
 Daytime maximum temperatures in the low to mid 30s.

 (km/h)19